Cooking For One: The Hassle-Free Guide

 Master the half-recipe technique

-Most recipes are easily divided by two or four.
+Most recipes can easily be divided by two or four.
 One egg in a recipe for 4?
 Use a beaten egg and only take a quarter.
-Seasonings scale down proportionally.
-In 2-3 tries, you'll have the reflex to mentally convert quantities without calculating.
+Seasonings are reduced proportionally.
+In 2-3 tries, you'll have the instinct to mentally convert quantities without calculating.

 2